-©2017 ACU Brand Identity Guidelines Hero photographyPortraits - different perspectives Portraits - different perspectives are always juxtaposed with portrait images.
+Hero photography Portraits - different perspectives Portraits - different perspectives are always juxtaposed with portrait images.
 These are never used in isolation.
 Together these celebrate how our students and staff make an impact through empathy and allow our world view to be informed by the perspectives of others.
 The two image styles enable us to tell rich stories about our learning and teaching environment.
 TALENT Talent will only be seen from the waist down.
 Where relevant, they should represent different different ages and ethnicities to accurately and genuinely portray our ACU communities.
 LOCATION Photography should be shot in indoor or outdoor locations appropriate to the scenario.
 STYLING AND PROPPING Stance should appear natural and convey assuredness.
 Talent may be front on or shot at three-quarter view.
 Wardrobe should be appropriate to the scenario and should not depict obvious logos or inappropriate messages.
 International considerations As photography may be used in international markets, it is important to acknowledge cultural sensitivities.
 Provocative clothing should be avoided.
 For some international markets, exposed skin, piercings, and tattoos may not be appropriate.
 COMPOSITION Talent should appear centred within the composition.
 They should be shot at eye level and cropped from chest to shin allowing flexibility when juxtaposing with portraits.
 Consideration should be given to producing photography that can appear in extreme landscape format.
 FOCUS A shallow depth of field should be used to maintain focus on the talent and add depth to the image.
 LIGHTING Lighting should be natural with contrasting highlights and shadows helping to shape the talent.
 POST-PRODUCTION Imagery should have a slightly warm feel.

-©2017 ACU Brand Identity Guidelines

-Hero photographyFirst-person perspectives

-First-person perspective imagery invites us to to see the many different perspectives of humanity through someone else's line of sight.

-Whether it be a unique aspect of a campus location, a behind-the-scenes look at a research project, the diversity and energy of student life, a close-up on the endeavours of the ACU Foundation or just a quirky and beautiful perspective of our world, first-person perspectives, either juxtaposed with portraits or other first-person perspectives, enable us to tell rich stories across the varied aspects of our complex organisation and beyond.
+Hero photography First-person perspectives First person perspective imagery invites us to see from someone's line of sight the many different perspectives of humanity.
+Whether it be a unique aspect of a campus location, a behind the scenes look at a research project, the diversity and energy of student life, a close up on the endeavours of the ACU Foundation or just a quirky and beautiful perspective of our world, First person perspectives, either juxtaposed with Portraits or other First person perspectives, enable us to tell rich stories across the varied aspects of our complex organisation and beyond.
+Where possible, we should utilise exemplars to powerfully communicate our brand essence of Impact through Empathy.
+TALENT Talent will only be seen from the line of sight down.
+Where relevant, they should represent different ages as well as different ethnicities.
+LOCATION Photography should be shot in indoor or outdoor locations appropriate to the scenario.
+Ideally real-world, rather than classroom locations should be used.
+STYLING AND PROPPING Stance should appear natural and convey assuredness.

-TALENT

-Talent will only be seen from the line of sight down.
-Where relevant, they should represent different ages and ethnicities.

-LOCATION

-Photography should be shot in indoor or outdoor locations appropriate to the scenario.

-STYLING AND PROPPING

-Stance should appear natural and convey assuredness.
 Accessories should convey personal style.
 Expressions of individuality may include jewellery and wardrobe choices.
 Ensure a mix of transseasonal wardrobe selections.
 Wardrobe should not depict obvious logos or inappropriate messages.

-International considerations

-As photography may be used in international markets, it is important to acknowledge cultural sensitivities.
+International considerations As photography may be used in international markets it is important to acknowledge cultural sensitivities.
 Provocative clothing should be avoided.
-For some international markets, exposed skin, piercings, and tattoos may not be appropriate.

-COMPOSITION

-Talent should be shot from the line of sight - outstretched arms or legs typically appear in frame.
+For some international markets, exposed skin, piercings and tattoos may not be appropriate.
+COMPOSITION Talent should be shot from the line of sight - outstretched arms or legs typically appear in frame.
 Consideration should be given to producing photography that can appear in extreme landscape format.

-FOCUS

-A shallow depth of field should be used to maintain focus on the object the talent is interacting with and to add depth to the image.
+FOCUS A shallow depth of field should be used to maintain focus on the object the talent is interacting with and to add depth to the image.
+LIGHTING Lighting should be natural with contrasting highlights and shadows.
+POST PRODUCTION Imagery should have a slightly warm feel.

-LIGHTING

-Lighting should be natural with contrasting highlights and shadows.

-POST-PRODUCTION

-Imagery should have a slightly warm feel.